WallarooLabs/wally/book/getting-started/run-a-application.md

 docker start mui
 ```

-## Run Giles Receiver
+## Terminal 2, Run Giles Receiver

 We need to set up a data receiver where we can send the output stream from our application.
-In a new window, run:
+Change to the Giles receiver directory compile it:

 ```bash
 cd ~/wallaroo-tutorial/wallaroo/giles/receiver
 make
 ```

-This will create a binary called `receiver`
+This will create a binary called `receiver`.

 You will now be able to start the `receiver` with the following command: